Salary and benefits are competitive. Salary is commensurate with qualifications and experience.

 Ability to work effectively in a team environment.

 Equivalent education/experience will substitute for all minimum qualifications except when there are legal requirements, such as a license/certification/registration.

 1-2 years working on a large scale research project.

-Demonstrated Reliability on applicable measures.
+Demonstrated Reliability on ERS or CLASS measure.